In his first of a regular series, Privalgo co-founder Zeb Bham analyses the key economic factors around the current pandemic.

 Over the last week or so, central banks announced unprecedented levels of Monetary Stimulus to try and counter the huge falls in global stock markets.
 They believed that like the GFC, this would similarly arrest the fall and spur stock market gains.
 Guess what?
 It didn’t happen!
 Apart from brief relief rallies, stock markets continued to fall.

-As I have said on numerous occasions over the last week, I felt that monetary stimulus would have little impact to this crisis.
+As I have said on numerous occasions over the last week, I felt that monetary stimulus would have little impact on this crisis.
 Why would dropping interest rates help airlines from falling passenger numbers, holiday companies from travel bans or restaurants that have no customers?
 Quantitative easing (a Bernanke invention) was deployed in the last crisis because there was a lack of credit.
 How would that be useful when we are faced with the current crisis.
-In short it doesn’t – unless it is used in conjunction with Fiscal Stimulus.
+In short, it doesn’t – unless it is used in conjunction with Fiscal Stimulus.

 Yesterday, chancellor Rishi Sunak announced a number of measures (Fiscal Stimulus) to combat the REAL impact that individuals and businesses large and small are facing over the coming weeks/months.
 Here are the highlights: